 At Osa Birds fifth-annual International Migratory Bird Day Festival, children danced in the streets dressed as flamboyant, richly colored birds, holding feathered wings aloft.
 An integral piece that gives flight to this event is the Tropical Wings annual Birdathon, a concentrated bird species count which takes place throughout the southern Pacific coastal range of Costa Rica including Osa’s sparkling Golfo Dulce and richly bird-abundant Osa Peninsula, named one of the most biologically intense areas of the world by National Geographic.
 The bird-centric celebration entailed presentations, dancing, displays, a silent auction and games.

-Tropical Wings, based out of Wisconsin, grew out of the concern for the welfare of migratory birds that travel between the Upper Midwest and Costa Rica’s Osa Peninsula.
+Tropical Wings, based out of Wisconsin/Minnesota, grew out of the concern for the welfare of migratory birds that travel between the Upper Midwest and Costa Rica’s Osa Peninsula.
 In support of a “Sister Parks” agreement between the National Parks Service in the Upper Midwest and the national parks of the Osa, Tropical Wings is dedicated to the conservation of migratory birds that rely on habitats based in the two locations, that of their wintering grounds on the Osa Peninsula and their breeding grounds in the northern latitudes of the US, including the Upper Midwest.
 Through collaborative and concentrated efforts, Tropical Wings and Osa Birds are working to raise awareness in communities as well as funds to promote conservation of these birds and the important habitats they depend upon in both areas.

 The Tropical Wings Bird-a-thon stretching over a period of two weeks resulted in a count that soared to an impressive 299 species.
 Of the birds counted,18 species were ones recognized as neotropical migratory birds that breed in the United States, even more specifically, migrants that breed in Wisconsin.
 One such species was the Baltimore Oriole, a bird that “travels more than 5,000 miles annually between it’s nesting grounds and winter territories”.
 These migrants spend their winters in Central and South America and the Osa Peninsula is one such location that provides an appropriate and important winter range for these long-distance traveling birds.